-Switch is active in advocating for policies at the Federal, State and Local levels of government that impact our company, our environment and our technology future in general.
-As a growing company, we believe it is important to have effective elected and appointed leaders in government who support and understand our industry.
-This includes appropriate political support for political candidates and issues.
-All contributions are made in accordance with applicable federal, state and local laws and regulations.
+Switch actively advocates for policies at the Federal, State and Local levels of government that impact our company, our environment, and our technological future.
+As a growing company, it is vital to have effective elected and appointed government leaders who support and understand our industry and its issues.